Visiting the Dutch on election day

 Should I go left or right?

 One of the most famous political figures is Geert Wilders of the PVV.
-An ultra-right-wing politician like Donald Trump, who wants to ban everything Islamic, has plans to deport a lot of Muslims and wants to keep the Netherland solely for the Dutch.
+An ultra-right-wing politician like Donald Trump, who wants to ban everything Islamic, has plans to deport many Muslims and wants to keep the Netherland solely for the Dutch.

 According to Rembrandt, that man is going to win a lot of seats today.
 A scary thought for a lot of people.

-Of course, the Dutch government was very much opposed to this so they forbid two Turkish members of government to enter The Netherlands.
-Now, the Turks are upset and angry and they are calling the Dutch Nazis, and fascists and threaten with economic sanctions.”
+Of course, the Dutch government was very much opposed to this, so they forbid two Turkish government members to enter The Netherlands.
+Now, the Turks are upset and angry, and they are calling the Dutch Nazis and fascists and threaten with economic sanctions.”